HerrBigMac/TeslaAmbiente/README.md

 The current master is a normal ESP32 Dev board.
 It is used as the web/control hub so the dashboard ESP32-C6 does not also have to handle all master-side web, command, and coordination work.

+Power conversion used in this build:

+- Each door uses a 12 V to 5 V 3 A converter for the LED/ESP setup.
+- The dashboard uses one 12 V to 3.3 V 2 A converter for the ESP32-C6.
+- The dashboard LEDs use a separate 12 V to 5 V 5 A converter.

 The LED strips used in this build are simple AliExpress ambient strips that normally come with a USB control dongle.
 In my wiring, red was minus and black was plus, so check polarity carefully before connecting power.
 Do not trust wire colors blindly.

 LED strip link: